jaguilarweb/capstone/README.md

 ### DELETE '/projects/{project_id}'

 -	General:
-    *	Deletes the project of the given ID if it exists.
-Returns success value, and all values of the deleted project.
+    *	It deletes the project of the given ID if it exists.
+It returns success value, and all values of the deleted project.

 -	Authorization:
-    *	Authorization requiered.
+    *	Authorization required.

 -	Sample: curl -X DELETE -H "Authorization: Bearer **ADD_TOKEN**"  http://127.0.0.1:5000/api/projects/2